Wget Command in Linux with Examples

 You can resume a download using the

 -c option.
-This is useful if your connection drops during a download of a large file and instead of staring the download from scratch you can continue the previous one.
+This is useful if your connection drops during a download of a large file, and instead of starting the download from scratch, you can continue the previous one.

 In the following example, we are resuming the download of the Ubuntu 18.04 iso file: